opendocsg/slw-judgments-backfill/2015_SGHC_306/report.md

 144    In my view, while the implied duty to cooperate and the prevention principle are conceptually different, they are related and their operation may overlap in practice.
 In the present case, I am satisfied that the two involve the same inquiry because the plaintiffs are arguing essentially that TCS breached the duty to cooperate _thereby_ preventing the AG from giving consent, and therefore cannot be allowed to rely on the AG’s refusal to give consent to deny that the parties are obliged to perform the Compromise.

 145    I readily imply a duty to cooperate into the Compromise.
 An implied term to that effect is necessary in the business sense in order to give the Compromise efficacy.
 I also have no doubt that the parties would have responded with an emphatic affirmation had the existence of the duty to cooperate been suggested to them when they entered into the Compromise.
-In these circumstances, it is appropriate to imply a duty to cooperate to give effect to the parties’ presumed intention: _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ [2013] 4 SLR 193 at [93] and [101].
+In these circumstances, it is appropriate to imply a duty to cooperate to give effect to the parties’ presumed intention: _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ <span class="citation">[2013] 4 SLR 193</span> at [93] and [101].

 146    The true issue dividing the parties, of course, is not so much the existence of a duty to cooperate but its scope.
 Applied to the facts of this case, the plaintiffs submit that the duty to cooperate not only required the parties to cooperate in answering the AG’s questions and to provide him the information he asked for, but also barred the parties from doing anything which would lead the